Supplements & Herbs

 What is vitamin B6?

 Vitamin B6, also called pyridoxine, is a water-soluble nutrient that is part of the B vitamin family.
-B vitamins help support adrenal function, help calm and maintain a healthy nervous system, and are necessary for key metabolic processes.
+B vitamins, including vitamin B6, help support adrenal function, help calm and maintain a healthy nervous system, and are necessary for key metabolic processes.
 Vitamin B6 acts as a coenzyme in the breakdown and utilization of carbohydrates, fats and proteins.

 Why is vitamin B6 necessary?

 Vitamin B6 helps in the production of neurotransmitters, the chemicals that allow brain and nerve cells to communicate with one another, ensuring that metabolic processes such as fat and protein metabolism run smoothly, and is important for immune system function in older individuals.
 It can also help address a number of conditions, including nerve compression injuries (like carpal tunnel syndrome), premenstrual syndrome (PMS), and some cases of depression and arthritis.
 Vitamin B6 is often used to treat high homocysteine levels along with folic acid and vitamin B12.
 Memory loss, diabetes, asthma attacks, attention deficit-hyperactivity disorder (ADHD), kidney stones, lung cancer, acne and atherosclerosis may also be treated and improved via vitamin B6 supplementation.

 What are the signs of a vitamin B6 deficiency?